juliandunne1234/pands-project-2020/README.md

 <p>Find a suitable Iris Flower Data Set CSV file online and import using Python Pandas.

 Issues to resolve included the following:
-* CSV file found online was missing a header row which includes the column detail.
+* ~~CSV file found online was missing a header row which includes the column detail~~ updated code to include a different URL for data set that already has header column.
 * Once imported to Pandas and written to a text file it truncates the data.
     * Display text in non-truncated form.
-* Read modifed text file using Pandas and print full non-truncated version in Python editor.
+* ~~Read modifed text file using Pandas and print full non-truncated version in Python editor~~ Remove code that is not in project scope.
 <p>

 ## Step 4:Writing Analysis.py

 1. Output a summary of each variable to a single text file.
 Write to a file named iris_variable_summary.txt using the .describe() method.

 1. Save a Histogram of each variable to png files.
+Code was written in ipython and copied into analysis.py file.
+Follow up action is to keep this section of code in seperate file and call it to the analysis.py file using def function.

 1. Output a scatter plot of each pair of variables.